brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 {: .no_toc }

 {: .description }
-Notification Preference / Notifications are disturbing me.
+Access Notification Preference / Notifications are disturbing me.
 I would like to stop them.

 {: .result }
 Notification preferences- only check box to disable notifications is functional, which I can navigate with the tab key.
 The options under that can be accessed with the arrow keys, although they are not functional.